Q&A: Am I better off opting for exams or predicted grades?

 How will predicted/ expected grading work?

-The Department says students’ grades will be awarded based on a combination of coursework, assessments and Junior Cert results.
-Mock results, say sources, are unlikely to feature.
+The Department says students’ grades will be awarded based on a combination of their coursework, assessments and in-school tests over the past two or three years.

+Teachers will be asked to take this range of information and make a “balanced judgement” on what the student would have scored in the exam.
+A student’s rank order in class will also be taken into account.

-Groups of teachers will assign grades in a process overseen by school principals and senior management.
-This will done following a national standardised assessment process.
+Groups of teachers will assign grades in a process overseen by school principals and senior management following national guidelines, which have yet to be published.

 These results will be sent to the Department of Education, where it will feed into a process where a “bell curve” is applied.